laojala/rpa_challenge/README.md

-# Demo: Robot Framework Selenium Automaton Using Docker
+# Demo: Find number of recipes in foodie.fi website

 Demo project for running Robot Framework tasks in Docker and in GitHub Workflows.